-- Staying away from the pet stores.
-Hopefully most of you already know that many pet stores get their puppies from puppy mills.
+- Stay away from the pet stores.
+Hopefully, most of you already know that many pet stores get their puppies from puppy mills.
 Puppy mills are horrible places where people churn out puppies like a factory.
-The dogs and puppies are treated very poorly and often the breeding stock never have a chance to leave their tiny cages.
+The dogs and puppies are treated very poorly and often the breeding stock never has a chance to leave their tiny cages.
 It’s a horrible scene.
 If you want to learn more about puppy mills then check out the stop puppy mills website.

 How To Find The Perfect Puppy

-After searching for Australian Shepherds, Labrador Retrievers, and Golden Retrievers in the Petfinder.com database I found a litter of three Australian Shepherd Labrador Retriever mixed breed puppies:
+After searching for Australian Shepherds, Labrador Retrievers, and Golden Retrievers in the Petfinder.com database I found a litter of three (actually I think it was 5, but by the time we saw the update there were 3, then when we got to the shelter there were 2) Australian Shepherd Labrador Retriever mixed breed puppies: